ComposableFi/composable/docs/docs/technology/cvm/virtual-wallet.md

 The Virtual Wallet allows users to manage funds across multiple networks using a single native account on one designated chain, known as the "wallet" chain.

-It's important to note that the virtual wallet is not a standalone contract; rather, it leverages the CVM and MANTIS to facilitate the seamless handling of user intentions across different blockchain domains while requiring just one signature from the user.
+It's important to note that the virtual wallet is not a standalone contract; rather, it leverages the [CVM](../cvm.md) and [MANTIS](../mantis.md) to facilitate the seamless handling of user intentions across different blockchain domains while requiring just one signature from the user.

 ## Inventing the Virtual Wallet

 ### Problem

-`Alice` only has an `Ethereum` wallet and able to pay gas fees on ETH mainnet.
+`Alice` only has an `Ethereum` wallet and is able to pay gas fees on ETH mainnet.

 `Bob` only has a `Cosmos` wallet and is able to pay gas fees on the Cosmos Hub.